Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Multicultural identity (e.g., cultural, neurodivergence, race, class, disability, etc) and related beliefs, rituals, and expectations (confinement/40 day period or la cuarentena)

 As you can imagine, depending on your unique constellation of factors, your experience of an emerging maternal identity may look quite different from another expecting woman.
 Your personal process may feel largely positive or really emotionally challenging for very real, valid reasons.
 It may feel like you’re welcomed into a new community or lonely, like the people who used to get you can’t anymore.
-Seeing yourself as a new mom may feel real some days and not cross your mind other days when pregnant.
+Identifying as an expecting mother may feel real some days and not cross your mind other days when pregnant.
 Often it’s a bit of everything.

 If you’ve had a rough go with pregnancy symptoms or getting pregnant, it may literally take all of your energy simply to get through the day and that’s a win.
-Or if you’re pregnant after an experience with infertility or miscarriage, you may have loud unique fears and don’t want to think too far forward about motherhood - or can’t quite share the experience of women who conceived easily.
-Both are perfectly okay - even acknowledging things like the physicality or the vulnerability and uniqueness of your process towards motherhood works.
+Or if you’re pregnant after an experience with infertility or miscarriage, you may have loud unique fears - and can’t quite share the experience of women who conceived easily.
+Both are perfectly okay - and more on how there can still be room for your matrescence in these situations in Part 2.

-The hope here is that expecting women can experience space and encouragement for self exploration of a new identity alongside their significantly changing bodies and lives.
-The sad reality is that the mental health and identity of mothers is often deprioritized in order to focus on the wellbeing of her growing baby starting from pregnancy - and this deprioritization can get stronger during postpartum (sometimes you’re told that’s what a “good mom” does).
+The hope here is that expecting women can have the space and encouragement for self exploration alongside their significantly changing bodies and lives.
+The sad reality is that the mental health and identity of mothers is often deprioritized in order to focus on the wellbeing of her growing baby starting from pregnancy - and this deprioritization can get stronger during postpartum and later stages of motherhood (sometimes you’re told that’s what a “good mom” does).

 But this doesn’t need to be the case, nor does it have to be all or nothing!
 Part of the way we can do this is by centering the inner worlds of pregnant birthing people wherever it makes sense.